HSET Course Descriptions

-SCAFFOLD ERECTION TRAINING (4 HOURS)
+SCAFFOLD BUILDER TRAINING (6 HOURS)

 1926.32(f) "The competent person must have the ability to recognize hazards associated with the activity.
 The competent person must be thoroughly trained in safe procedures, OSHA regulations, and other safety practices associated with the activity."
 This course is designed to train the scaffold user as well as erecting and altering scaffolds on a daily basis.
 This class will bring the user's level of knowledge up to that of a competent person.
 This course will cover types of access scaffolds, standards and regulations, foundation requirements, platforms and platform materials, scaffold erection procedures, safety procedures during erection, tools, and personal protective equipment.
-Available as contract class only.

 TRENCHING AND EXCAVATION (8 HOURS)